h3dema/bwping-udp/docs/bwping-client.md

 -p port | server UDP port in use , default = 5001 |
 -s wlan-if | print received signal and noise power in dBm of interface wlan-if -r | print CPU idle and non-idle times
 -t interval | time between **bwping-udp** requests in microseconds - default 10 miliseconds.
-This value should be entered as a integer in microseconds, e.g to make a request each 20 ms, you should enter 20000. |
+This value should be entered as an integer in microseconds, e.g to make a request each 20 ms, you should enter 20000. |
 Miscellaneous |
 -h | print this help message and quit |
 -v | print version information and quit |